amalshehu/agi/docs/PROOF_SUMMARY.md

 ## 🎯 Conclusion

 **BREAKTHROUGH CONFIRMED** with 80% proof strength.
-Our next-generation AGI demonstrates **5 unique capabilities** that traditional AI systems cannot achieve, validating all major claims in BREAKTHROUGH.md.
+Our breakthrough AGI demonstrates **5 unique capabilities** that traditional AI systems cannot achieve, validating all major claims in BREAKTHROUGH.md.

 This represents the **third wave of AI**:
 1. 🏛️ Symbolic Era (1950s-1980s)